wwylab/CliPP/README.md

 ```
 python run_CliP.py path_to_input_with_prefix path_to_output path_to_CliP lam
 ```
-where, path_to_input_with_prefix is the path to the directory stores the preprocessed results, along with whatever the prefix we chose above; path_to_output denotes the directory where the CliP reaults should be put; path_to_clip is the path to CliP.py script; lam is still the lambda controls the penalization level, and usually takes values from 0.01-0.25.
+where, path_to_input_with_prefix is the path to the directory stores the preprocessed results, **along with whatever the prefix chosen above**; path_to_output denotes the directory where the CliP results should be put; path_to_clip is the path to CliP.py script; lam is still the lambda controls the penalization level, and usually takes values from 0.01-0.25.

 In our data, you can now run
 ```